percona/pmm/source/faq.rst

       Choosing the |pmm| *Settings* menu entry

 #.
-In the *Settings* section, enter new data retention value in seconds.
+In the *Settings* section, enter new data retention value in days.

    .. figure:: .res/graphics/png/pmm.settings_settings.png